XiongchaoChen/DuRDN_CardiacSPECT_AC/README.md

 `resume_epoch`: training epoch of the model to be tested. \
 `--experiment_name`: experiment name for the code, and save all the testing results in this under this "experiment_name" folder. \
 `--patch_size_eval`: testing patch size.

- Sample training/testing scripts are provided at the root folder as `train_script.sh` and `train_script.sh`.

 ### Contact
 If you have any question, please file an issue or contact the author: